Little Waltham: Sport

-The village also has a cricket team; the ground is in the centre of the village opposite the White Hart pub and Tufnell Hall.
+The village currently has two football clubs, Waltham United and The Rodings & Waltham.
+The former, nicknamed "The Tigers" are a Sunday League Team who have two teams in the Chelmsford Sunday Leage Setup.
+The Rodings & Waltham team are a Saturday club who play their football in the Essex & Suffolk Border League.
+Both clubs play their home games at Little Waltham Sports and Social Club.

 A short-lived greyhound racing track was opened in the spring of 1930 on the main Braintree-Chelmsford Road.
 The racing on Friday evenings was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The grass track held races over 550 yards races and had a covered stand with refreshments available on site.
 The four-acre site near Ash Tree Corner was put up for sale in February 1931; meetings after this were organised by the Waltham Greyhound and Whippet Club.
 Equipment from the track at New Writtle Street Stadium was installed here in March 1936.